joshuahoeflich/replwm/README.md

 Why do you need to add that flag?
 Simple: We use `git submodules` to ensure that all dependencies for this project besides the system-level ones *live inside this repository.* You don't need to worry about QuickLisp or any other package manager that relies on transient state in the `$HOME` directory; everything you need lives in the folder you clone.

 Once you're in the repository, make sure to source the environment variables in the `.envrc` file into your shell.
 Once you're finished hacking, make sure to unsource them as well, such that you don't have any surprising errors while working on other projects.
-[I use direnv to automate that process away.](https://direnv.net/) [If you use Emacs, check out direnv.el for some nice integrations.](https://github.com/jml/direnv-el)

-You can compile a working binary with
+[I use direnv to automate that process away.](https://direnv.net/) [If you use Emacs, check out emacs-direnv for some nice integrations.](https://github.com/wbolster/emacs-direnv) You can compile a working binary with

 ```
 make build